The-OpenROAD-Project/OpenROAD/README.md

                           [-capacities_perturbation_percentage percent] \
                           [-perturbation_amount value]
 ```
 The `set_global_routing_random` command enables random global routing results.
-The random global routing shuffle
+The random global routing shuffles the order
-the order of the nets and randomly subtract or add the capacities of a random set of edges.
+of the nets and randomly subtracts or add the capacities of a random set of edges.
 The `-seed` option sets the random seed, the `-capacities_perturbation_percentage` option sets the percentage of edges to
-perturb the capacities, and the `-perturbation_amount` option sets the value to perturbate the edge capacities.
+perturb the capacities, and the `-perturbation_amount` option sets the perturbation value of the edge capacities.
+The random seed must be different from 0 to enable random global routing.

 ```
 repair_antennas diodeCellName/diodePinName [-iterations iterations]